AdmiralenOla/Scoary/README.md

 - [Contact] (#contact)

 ## What's new?
+v1.3.6 (28th Jul 2016)
+- Simulated example data is included in the exampledata folder.
+This is primarily intended as a guide to how input files can look, as well as giving users a quick view at what the program can do.
+Running Scoary with the --test flag will overrun all other options (except --version) and automatically run the exampledata with default options.

 v1.3.5 (PRE-RELEASE) (5th Jul 2016)
 - You can now use the -w option with -r to write a reduced gene presence/absence file containing only the subset isolates.
 This ensures that the program will run much faster if you have a large dataset (1000s of isolates) but only want to analyze a subset.
 Scoary automatically opens and analyzes the newly written file.
 - This is a pre-release version.
 There might still be bugs in the code, in which case I would be grateful if you report them.